Specialism

 When does planning permission expire?

-Normally, planning permission is valid for three years from the time the local planning authority grants it.
-There are exceptions, but they are rare and, if your case is one of them, it should say so clearly in your letter of approval.
+There are exceptions but they are rare and, if your case is one of them, it should say so clearly in your letter of approval.

-So, let’s assume that there is nothing unusual about your site.
-That means that if you have full planning permission, you have three years in which to start construction work on the site.
-And if you have outline planning permission, you have three years to seek planning permission for your reserved matters.
-Which raises another question…
+So, let’s assume there is nothing unusual about your site.
+This would mean that if you have full planning permission, you have three years in which to start construction work.

 Multiple architectural blueprints and design plans laid out on a table, showcasing intricate floor plans, detailed structural designs, and building layouts for construction projects, symbolising the meticulous architectural planning, engineering precision, and comprehensive project development essential in the construction industry.